Your First Trip to Morzine – The Village

 Morzine is an old farming and mining village that installed some skilifts to bring in some income during the winter months.
 Its wooden chalets and farmhouses means it has traditional savoyard charm unlike large purpose built resorts.
 It is also located in the Portes du Soleil, which is the worlds largest ski area.

-Its location also means that Morzine is very easy to get to.
+Its location also means that How to get to Morzine.
 Most people fly, as it is just 80 minutes from Geneva airport.
 Those who drive can get to Morzine from Calais in around 9 hours.

 When you arrive it is always a good idea to have a walk around to get your bearings.
 It is also good to pop in to the tourist office in the centre of Morzine.
 Here you can get piste maps and all the information about what will be going on during your stay.